How Much Does Renters Insurance Cost in New York?

 You can get flood insurance from the National Flood Insurance Program (NFIP).

-However, your personal belongings or content in your apartment aren’t covered.
-This means you need to take a second flood insurance policy from the NFIP.
-Typically. you should get coverage solely to cover items with $100K limits, which again is the “normal” consensus rate.
+However, your personal belongings or contents in your apartment aren't covered.
+This means you must take a second flood insurance policy from the NFIP.
+Typically.
+You should get coverage solely to cover items with $100K limits, the "normal" consensus rate.

 Riders